Yoga for chronic illness: yoga and meditation are incredible tools that I used to help save my life

 Work with me

-I teach private, one-on-one therapeutic, gentle, restorative yoga therapy sessions in-person in Southington, CT or online via Zoom.
+I teach private, one-on-one therapeutic, gentle, restorative yoga therapy sessions online via Zoom.

 Book your session